voteflux/flux-docs/docs/constitutions/aus-qld.rst

 -  Registered Officer: Daryl Killin
 -  Deputy Registered Officer: open - nominations for 2018
 -  Party Agent: as per constitution (line 148), Party Agent role is being fulfilled by Flux QLD Steer Co.
 Nominations are open for 2018.
 -  Steering Committee Chair: nominations for 2018
 -  Invited Board Member: Brent Abel

 Members may occupy more than one position, not all roles must be filled by Flux QLD members, though three unique persons from Flux QLD must be named.
-When the party’s application to the Electoral Commission Queensland (ECQ) is successful this constitution comes into effect and is adopted by the party.
+When the party's application to the Electoral Commission Queensland (ECQ) is successful this constitution comes into effect and is adopted by the party.